Avaaz: Global campaigns selection process

-Ideology
+Politics and rationale

 Avaaz claims to unite practical idealists from around the world.
 Former director Ricken Patel said in 2011: "We have no ideology per se.
 Our mission is to close the gap between the world we have and the world most people everywhere want.
 Idealists of the world unite!"

 In practice, Avaaz often supports causes that are considered progressive, such as calling for global action on climate change, challenging Monsanto, and building greater global support for refugees.

 During the 2009 Iranian presidential election protests, Avaaz set up Internet proxy servers that allowed protesters to upload videos onto public websites.

 Avaaz supported the establishment of a no-fly zone over Libya, which led to military intervention in the country in 2011.
 Avaaz was criticized for this pro-intervention stance in the media and blogs.

 Avaaz supported the civil uprising phase of the Syrian Civil War.
 This support included sending $1.5 million of Internet communications equipment to protesters, as well as training activists.
 Later Avaaz used smuggling routes to send more than $2 million of medical equipment into rebel-held areas of Syria.
 Avaaz also smuggled 34 international journalists into Syria.
 Avaaz coordinated the evacuation of wounded British photographer Paul Conroy from Homs; thirteen Syrian activists died during this operation.
 Some senior members of other non-governmental organizations working in the Middle East have criticized Avaaz for taking sides in a civil war.
 As of November 2016, Avaaz continued campaigning for no-fly zones over Syria, particularly over Aleppo.
 (Gen. Dunford, Chairman of the Joint Chiefs of Staff of the United States, stated that establishing a no-fly zone would have been interpreted as starting a war against Syria and Russia.)
 Avaaz has received criticism from parts of the political blogosphere; up to nine percent of its users oppose the petitions, with a number of users ultimately leaving the network.
 The Avaaz team responded to this criticism by issuing two statements defending their decision to campaign.

 During the 2016 United States presidential election, Avaaz campaigned against Donald Trump (using the slogan "Defeat Donald Trump") and developed a software tool to simplify overseas voter registration.

 Avaaz opposed 21st Century Fox's bid to take over the pan-European broadcasting company Sky plc.
 As part of this opposition, Avaaz brought Wendy Walsh—who alleges that she was sexually harassed at Fox News—to London in May 2017 to testify for British media regulator Ofcom.
 In September 2017, Avaaz took legal action in the British High Court of Justice, by seeking a judicial review of Ofcom's decision not to recommend rejection of the takeover.
 Bloomberg described Avaaz as "the fly in the ointment of Murdoch's Sky bid".
 When Murdoch withdrew his bid for Sky, Ian Burrell commented that this "represents a victory for the civic activist group Avaaz, which has relentlessly campaigned against a takeover which seemed inevitable".